conda-forge/modflow6-feedstock/README.md

 a platform for supporting multiple models and multiple types of models within the same simulation.
 Within this framework, a regional-scale groundwater model may be coupled with multiple local-scale groundwater models.
-Or, a surface-water flow model could be coupled to multiple groundwater flow models.
+Or, a groundwater flow model could be coupled to a groundwater transport model of a single solute species.

 Current build status